ktorch/ktorch/docs/tensors.rst

 Setting properties of a tensor
 ******************************

 PyTorch defines some `properties of a tensor <https://pytorch.org/docs/stable/tensor_attributes.html>`_ as construction axes or attributes.
-The main two are :ref:`device <devices>` and ::ref`types <data type>`, along with layout and whether gradients are recorded for operations on the tensor.
+The main two are :ref:`device <devices>` and :ref:`types <data type>`, along with layout and whether gradients are recorded for operations on the tensor.
 The recognized values for these axes are represented as symbols in the k interface:

 - **device:** ```cpu`` or ```cuda``, which accepts an optional device index, e.g. ```cuda:0``
 - **dtype:** ```bool``, ```byte``, ```char``, ```short``, ```int``, ```long``, ```half``, ```float``, ```double``